nikitavoloboev/data/productivity/flow/Rules.md

 ## Ideas
 - If the idea is not private or something really small
-	- share it in the wiki (or hopefully soon in crafting ideas)
+	- Share it in the wiki (or hopefully soon in crafting ideas)

 ## Capitalising things
 - Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..)

 ## Don't capitalise
-- Sub dash points
-	- like this one
 - KM groups and macros

 ## Ship app